alexacallmebaka/kobayashi/README.md

 * Lists.
 * Embedded `HTML` (kinda goes with the macros).
 * Navbar/macros.
-* config file?
+* Config file?
-* add CSS.
+* Add CSS.
-* pretty `HTML` formatting.
+* Pretty `HTML` formatting.

-some other ideas for after a stable release:
+Some other ideas for after a stable release:
-* integration with docker.
+* Integration with docker.